Home > Endurance > Running

 How We Tested Running Sunglasses

-Now that our testers have finally received their gear, they can unearth the sunglasses and put together a testing program.
-They wear them to the gym, while they’re walking the dog, while they’re driving.
-It’s fun to start with the mundane when you’re testing sunglasses.
-You can learn what the glare looks like off a chrome Dodge Ram or how your eyes adjust as the sun dips in the evening.
+When we first get our sunnies, we wear them everywhere: To the gym, while we’re walking the dog, while we’re driving.
+It’s fun to start with the mundane when testing sunglasses.
+You can learn what the glare looks like on a chrome Dodge Ram or how your eyes adjust as the sun dips in the evening.

 While this article focuses exclusively on running sunglasses, we’ve got plenty more sunglass roundups.
 If you’re looking for different shades, check out our roundups of the best sunglasses for the outdoors, the best driving sunglasses, and the best fishing sunglasses.